bperez40/Automatic-Power-Box-Tester/README.md

 plink.exe -load {SAVED-PROFILE}

 Where the saved profile is one that you've previously set up.
 If plink.exe isn't found, make sure it's part of your PATH environment.

+# Power Box Tester Setup
+Originally, the power box tester was intended to be a single board to which you attach connectors to.
+Were it not for the 25 kV ignition, this would be possible.
+However, because we need to keep this seperate from the rest of the electronics and due to time limitations, the setup requires a great deal more complexity and care, so pay heed to this part of the guide.

+Setting up the main board is very straightforward.
+Assemble the board in its entirety.
+There are no minor adjustments required.
+Ideally, this board would be assembled by the PCB manufacturer.

+The spark interface board is a supplementary board to the main board.
+It required major adjustments after production, so this is where the complexity comes in.

+First, start by assembling the required components of the spark interface board.
+Adjustments were made to exclude parts of the board, so you will only need to assemble:
+- J1
+- R3
+- R4
+- D1

+After those are assembled, you will also need to place a jumper wire in one location